 The bass enhancement algorithm is a key feature of the Omnia.11.
 Low end is now broadcast with recording studio-like punch and impact, with no traditional side-effects whatsoever.

 For those who feel the need to use it, there’s also a composite clipper embedded in the stereo generator.
 However, to date, all of our testing has been done without any composite clipping.
 Pilot protection is on the order of magnitude close to 90 dB, which is considerably more protection than necessary for even the best FM receiver.
-Integrated laboratory-grade stereo generator with dual MPX outputs, 19 kHz reference output for external RDS/RBDS systems and pilot protection that provides >80 dB pilot protection—with or without composite clipping.
-MPX spectral low-pass filter to protect RDS/RBDS and SCA signals if composite clipping is employed.
-Multiple ways to adjust the system to achieve the exact sound you’re looking for.
-An installation wizard will guide anyone through a simple step-by-step setup to on-air operation.
-Using the answers to a series of simple questions, Omnia.11 adapts itself, based upon the answers, to craft a preset which delivers the desired end result quickly for an effortless out of the box experience.
+Integrated laboratory-grade stereo generator with dual MPX outputs, 19 kHz reference output for external RDS/RBDS systems and pilot protection that provides >80dB pilot protection—with or without composite clipping.
+MPX spectral low-pass filter protects RDS/RBDS and SCA signals if composite clipping is employed.
+There are multiple ways to adjust the system to achieve the exact sound you’re looking for.

 A front panel touch screen GUI, on a 10.5" diagonal screen, provides ease of use and enhanced metering and diagnostics.
-Remote access is via any web browser, as well as a local onboard WI-FI connection.
-Laptops to iPads will have access.
+Remote access is via any web browser.

 Livewire, AES/EBU digital and analog I/O is standard.
 Headphone soft “patch points” are available for listening through the processing chain.